 Are you exploring a business analyst role and wondering if you have the required business analysis skills and experience?

 What follows is the list of the most critical business analysis skills for new business analysts to bring to the table – organized into the categories of core skills, business analysis skills, soft skills, and skills that can be required for specific types of BA jobs.
+I also recorded a video for you sharing my thoughts on these key business analyst skills.

 Now, onto the skills.

-Typically if business analysis is a good career choice, you’ll be able to tick off these skills (or be extremely excited to go to work right away on improving these skills just because they sound interesting).
+Typically, if business analysis is a good career choice, you’ll be able to tick off these skills (or be extremely excited to go to work right away on improving these skills just because they sound interesting).

 Business analysts must be good communicators.
 This means they can facilitate working meetings, ask good questions, listen to the answers (really listen), and absorb what’s being said.
 In today’s world, communication does not always happen face-to-face.
 The ability to be a strong communicator in a virtual setting (via conference calls or web meetings) is equally important.

 No project is without problems.
 In fact, the entire project is a solution to a problem.
 At the highest level, BAs facilitate a shared understanding of the problem, the possible solutions, and determine the scope of the project.
 You’ll also find BAs in the midst of facilitating teams to solve technical challenges, especially when they involve negotiation between multiple business or technical stakeholders.
+Often we start this by analyzing the business process.

 Critical Thinking Skills

 Business analysts are responsible for evaluating multiple options before helping a team settle on a solution.
 While discovering the problem to be solved, business analysts must listen to stakeholder needs but also critically consider those needs and ask probing questions until the real need is surfaced and understood.
-This is what makes critical thinking and evaluation skills important for new business analyst.
+This is what makes critical thinking and evaluation skills important for new business analysts.

 While communication, problem-solving, and critical thinking skills are core to being a good BA, they are not all that’s required.
 Let’s look at the skills specific to the business analysis profession next.